-In considering whether to recommend to our Board any particular candidate for inclusion in our Board' slate of recommended director nominees, including candidates recommended by stockholders, the nominating and corporate governance committee of our Board applies the criteria set forth in the charter of the nominating and corporate governance committee.
-These criteria include, among other things, the candidate's integrity, business acumen, knowledge of our business and industry, the ability to act in the interests of all stockholders and lack of conflicts of interest.
+In considering whether to recommend to our Board any particular candidate for inclusion in our Board' slate of recommended director nominees, including candidates recommended by stockholders, the nominating and corporate governance committee of our Board applies the criteria set forth in the charter of the nominating and corporate governance

 The director biographies set forth above indicate each nominee's experience, qualifications, attributes and skills that led our nominating and corporate governance committee and our Board to conclude he or she should continue to serve as a director.
 Our nominating and corporate governance committee and our Board believe that each of the nominees has the individual attributes and characteristics required of each of our directors, and the nominees as a group, together with the incumbent directors, possess the skill sets and specific experience desired of our Board as a whole.
+The nominating and corporate governance committee also takes into account the nature of and time involved in a director's service on other boards and a director's other time commitments in evaluating the suitability of individual directors and making its recommendations to the Board.

 Our nominating and corporate governance committee does not have a policy (formal or informal) with respect to diversity, but believes that our board, taken as a whole, should embody a diverse set of skills, experiences and backgrounds.
 In this regard, the nominating and corporate governance committee also takes into consideration the diversity (for example, with respect to gender, race and national origin) of our board members.
-The nominating and corporate governance committee does not make any particular weighting of diversity or any other characteristic in evaluating nominees and directors.